forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* CHANGE: We continue on our [open-source Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021) project with the packaging commands.
+We've created these new beta commands in the new [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) plug-in:

+    * `force:package:beta:version:list`
+    * `force:package:beta:version:update`
+    * `force:package:beta:update`

+    These beta commands work the same as their equivalent existing commands.
+Try out these beta commands before we make the open-source versions generally available.

 * FIX: The `sf deploy|retrieve metadata` commands now support the MarketingAppExtension metadata type.

 ## 7.166.1 (Sept 1, 2022) [stable]